oullin/content/general/2025-12-29-nostalgia-is-a-security-risk.md

 Finally, the feedback demonstrates the danger of a fixed mindset.
 It rejects a new variable (elderly screen addiction) because it doesn't fit the established model ("tech is bad for kids").

 This is the opposite of growth.
 In engineering, optimisation requires acknowledging every new variable.
 In life, it’s no different.
-Additionally, studies show that excessive nostalgia can actually hinder personal growth, keeping individuals stagnant by making them too attached to memories to embrace present reality.
+Additionally, studies show that excessive nostalgia can actually hinder personal growth, keeping individuals stagnant by making them too attached to memories to embrace the present reality.

 ## Conclusion: Embrace the Evolution